wavefrontHQ/docs/pages/doc/proxies_versions.md

 - [Ability to export data that is queued at the proxy](proxies_installing.html#export-data-queued-at-the-proxy).
 - Deprecated configurations:
   - Deprecated `pushLogLevel` because the level of logging is now controlled through log4j2 configurations.
-  - Deprecated `retryThreads` because we redesigned and improved the storage engine to resolve the problem of spooling data to disk.
+  - Deprecated `retryThreads` because we redesigned the storage engine to improve spooling data to disk.

 ## Version 5.7